neilime/zf2-twb-bundle/README.md

 $this->formCheckbox(new \Zend\Form\Element\Checkbox('checkbox-input'));
 ```
 This helper accepts a checkbox element as first param.
 As the input is rendered into a label element, the label position (append by default) can passed as an option
+The option `disable-twb` (boolean) can be passed to the element to disable rendering it in a `label`.

 ```php
 $this->formCheckbox(new \Zend\Form\Element\Checkbox('checkbox-input',array(